erroronline1/caro/readme.md

 * Install as progressive web app (PWA) from the initial browser request and give requested permissions on any elegible workplace.

 ## Runtime variables
 Some variables can be edited during runtime.
 This applies for all *values* of language.XX.json files and some settings in config.ini.
-These options are mostly considered critical for the applications stability, therefore they are not intended to be simply edited from the interface but with a bit of consideration and moderate effort instead.
+These options are mostly considered critical for the applications stability and regulatory compliance, therefore they are not intended to be simply edited from the interface but with a bit of consideration and moderate effort instead.

 ### Environment settings
 You can add a **config.env**-file being a structural clone of config.ini.
 Settings within config.env will override config.ini settings.
 This way you can set up different environments, e.g several development environments and production.
 On development changes it is self explanatory to keep all files up to date manually.
 All mentions of the config.ini-file always refer to the config.env-file as well.